-This report contains every government request for data for the first six months of 2014, except for certain types of national security requests by the U.S. government during that time frame.
-The reporting of these national security requests is subject to a six-month reporting delay as mandated by the U.S. government.
-See here for more details.
+This report covers all government requests for data for the last six months of 2016, except for certain types of national security requests by the U.S. government, which are subject to a reporting delay as mandated by law.

 Yes.
-We report the number and nature of U.S. national security data requests for the second half of 2013, including breakdowns of Foreign Intelligence Surveillance Act orders that seek the content of accounts or non-content information (such as subscriber name), all within ranges of 1000.
-The report also includes information about the number of National Security Letters we received and the number of accounts specified in those requests (within ranges) for the first half of 2014.
-We first reported this data on February 3, 2014.
+We report the number and nature of U.S. national security data requests, including breakdowns of Foreign Intelligence Surveillance Act orders that seek the content of accounts or non-content information (such as subscriber name) and the number of National Security Letters we received.
+Pursuant to U.S. Department of Justice requirements, these numbers are reported within ranges of 500 and FISA requests are subject to a six month reporting delay.

 Non-content data information may include person’s name, location and IP history.